edwardshturman/site/app/notes/nextjs-mdx.md

 - Dynamic metadata & OG image generation
 - Static generation of MDX pages at build time

+## Ecosystem

+### `@next/mdx{:.entity.name.type.module}`

+While very fast server-rendered, `@next/mdx{:.entity.name.type.module}` is not very flexible: you can't name the pages anything other than `<slug>/page.mdx`, and this does not get prettier over time.
+Also, YAML frontmatter is not natively supported.

+### `gray-matter{:.entity.name.type.module}`

+If the `@next/mdx{:.entity.name.type.module}` tradeoffs don't bother you, `gray-matter{:.entity.name.type.module}` is a great package for parsing frontmatter.
+It supports JSON and TOML in addition to YAML as well.

+### `mdx-bundler{:.entity.name.type.module}`

+`mdx-bundler{:.entity.name.type.module}` is nice for apps with a lot of components used sparsely in different places, as well as for non-Next.js apps, but it does come with a developer experience tradeoff in my opinion.

+### `next-mdx-remote{:.entity.name.type.module}`

+This is it. `next-mdx-remote{:.entity.name.type.module}` allows you to write full-fat Markdown — you don't even need to use an `.mdx` extension — and just *use* your components, no import required.
+Yes, that does mean you have to bundle *all of them* in *every* page.
+But, since I don't have a lot of them right now, and since my pages are statically generated anyway, this isn't a concern for me personally.

 ## Resources

 - Josh Comeau's (the 🐐) [post on how he built his blog](https://www.joshwcomeau.com/blog/how-i-built-my-blog/)